NormandaleWells/CSn/CS1/Lower-upper-bound.md

-There is no need for any special value to indicate that the value was not found, since both of these algorithms always return a valid array index in the range [lo,hi].
+There is no need for any special value to indicate that the value was not found, since neither algorithm indicates whether the value was actually found.
+Both of these algorithms always return a valid array index in the range `[lo,hi]`.

 One advantage that these algorithms provide over the basic binary search